Eurodita Certification and Documentation Reference

 Frequently Asked Questions

 Yes.
-Eurodita maintains FSC chain-of-custody certification across its Lithuanian production facility, with every order traceable back to Nordic spruce sourced from northern European forestry forests.
-The FSC certificate reference is supplied with each project documentation pack and can be presented to architects, BREEAM assessors, local authority procurement teams or hospitality operators with ESG mandates.
+Eurodita maintains FSC chain-of-custody certification across its Lithuanian production facility, with every order traceable back to FSC-certified northern European spruce forests.
+FSC status can be supported through appropriate order documentation while the public certificate code remains private.

 Are Eurodita mobile homes compliant with BS 3632?